Supreme Court of Argentina: History

-From the Infamous Decade to the 1994 reform

 At the beginning of the 20th century, the Court was composed of five magistrates.
 Following the 1930 military coup by José Félix Uriburu, which initiated the Infamous Decade, the five justices recognized the new authorities and officialized the rupture of constitutional order, thus beginning a precedent which would affect much of Argentina's history.

 During Juan Perón's presidency, the Supreme Court approved decrees which had not been voted by the Congress.
 In 1947, after the conservative phase of the military rule, General Juan Perón initiated a trial against three of the Supreme Court judges, and the fourth one resigned.
 Thus, only one of the preceding judges remained in place.
 From 1946 to 1955, the judicial system in general was in agreement with the Justicialist official policies.

 Following the 1955 catholic-nationalist Revolución Libertadora, the five magistrates of the Supreme Court were deposed by the military in power.
 When the constitutional government of Arturo Frondizi (UCRI) came to power in 1958, three judges resigned.
 During Frondizi's term, the number of judges of the Supreme Court was increased, while all Peronist judges of the judicial system were removed.

 In 1963, the following democratic government, of Arturo Illia (UCRP), also attempted to increase the numerical composition of the Supreme Court.
-However, the military coup of Juan Carlos Onganía (known as Revolución Argentina) deposed Illia before implementation of the reform.
+The military coup of Juan Carlos Onganía (known as Revolución Argentina) deposed Illia before implementation of the reform.
 As soon as the military came to power, they pressured the Supreme Court judges to resign.
 The latter renounced their offices only a short time before return of the constitutional order in 1973.

-An ad hoc tribunal was formed on May 24, 1973.
+An ad hoc tribunal was formed on 24 May 1973.
 The five new judges were all Peronists, and none of them came from the judicial family, nor had followed a career in courts.
 Following the March 1976 military coup, the military junta attempted to depose all the Supreme Court magistrates.
-The latter, however, accepted the imposition of an act formulating the objectives of the so-called "National Reorganization Process", which culminated in state illegal repression and in the disappearances of 30,000 people.
+The latter accepted the imposition of an act formulating the objectives of the so-called "National Reorganization Process", which culminated in state illegal repression and in the disappearances of 30,000 people.

-Following the democratic transition, the highest responsible military members of the dictatorship were put on trial in the Trial of the Juntas (1985).
-However, this trial was not supervised by the Supreme Court, but by the Federal Criminal Appeal Court.

 After Carlos Menem's election as president, the Argentine judicial system was the target of much pressure from the executive power.
 In 1989, Menem expanded Argentina's highest court from five to nine members, and chose the four new justices.
-The Senate approved Menem's choice on April 19, 1990, during a secret parliamentary session which lasted 7 minutes, and to which the opposition was not invited.
+The Senate approved Menem's choice on 19 April 1990, during a secret parliamentary session which lasted seven minutes and to which the opposition was not invited.
 The resignation of judge Bacqué insured an "absolute majority" for Menemism.